uktrade/data-hub-frontend/docs/Dependabot.md

 ### Cypress

 When Cypress is updated, the version used in [`Dockerfile.dependencies`](https://github.com/uktrade/data-hub-frontend/blob/main/Dockerfile.dependencies#L69) needs to be updated as well.
+You will need to create a new dependencies image and push it to Google Cloud ([follow the instructions in the Docker readme](./Docker.md)) before raising the main Dependabot PR.

 ### React